-Open the FirstPersonCharacter Blueprint again, and add a function called GetAllRewindHistories.
+Open the BP_Rifle Blueprint again, and add a function called GetAllRewindHistories.

 It should Output an array of RewindHistory types.
 Set the function to pure so it doesn't need execution.
+You will need a local variable - a RewindHistory array - to make the output array.